molpopgen/fwdpp/doc/md/datatypes.md

 ### Notes

 * Remember to _properly_ initialize the base class from your derived mutation classes!
 * All fitness models provided by the library require a mutation type to contain a double called \f$s\f$ representing the selection coefficient (or effect size).
-For example, see KTfwd::site_dependent_fitness.
+For example, see KTfwd::site_dependent_genetic_value.
 Hoewever, if you write your own fitness models, then your mutations can contain whatever they want.

 ## Mutation containers